China's bloggers, filmmakers feel chill of internet crackdown

 ENTERTAINMENT IN FOCUS

-While censorship of creative content in China is nothing new, the internet has generally been a more permissive arena because of the gray areas around regulation.
+While censorship of creative content in China is nothing new, the internet has generally been a more permissive arena because of the grey areas around regulation.

 The atmosphere has become more tense since Xi called for stricter regulation last year.